+Identify and describe shapes.

-NC.K.G.1 Describe objects in the environment using names of shapes, and declarification Checking for Understanding In this standard, students describe objects in the environment using the names of shapes mentioned in NC.K.G.2 and NC.K.G.3.
+Clarification Checking for Understanding

+In this standard, students describe objects in the environment using the names of shapes mentioned in NC.K.G.2 and NC.K.G.3.
 Students are expected to describe the relative positions of objects using positional terms such as above, below, beside, in front of, behind and next to.
 Students are not expected to master the concept of "to the left" and "to the right" in kindergarten.
 Look around the classroom.
 Where do you see a cone?
 Show an example of a square?
 What shape is the door?
 Do you see a shape next to the door?
 Teacher- "Let's fill out the grid with some shapes."
+Put a circle in the top middle box.
+Put a circle in the top middle box.
 Put a circle in the top middle box.
 Put a triangle under the circle.
 Put a square next to the triangle.
 Put a trapezoid under the square.
 Put a rectangle next to the trapezoid.
 Put a hexagon next to the rectangle.
 Put a heart above the hexagon.
 Possible Response: